Agriculture Employment

 Combinations of counties in which at least half the residents live in urban centers totaling at least 10,000 or 5,000 living in a single urban center with the rest having significant commuting ties to that central county.
 The Office of Management and Budget designates the MicSAs.

-Nonfarm Wage & Salary Employment
+Nonfarm Wage and Salary Employment

-Persons on nonfarm business payrolls including employees on paid sick leave, paid holiday or paid vacation who work or receive pay for any part of the week that includes the 12th of the month.
+People on nonfarm business payrolls including employees on paid sick leave, paid holiday or paid vacation who work or receive pay for any part of the week that includes the 12th of the month.
 It is a count of jobs by place of work.
 It does not include self-employed, unpaid volunteer or family workers, domestic workers in households, military personnel and persons who are laid off, on leave without pay or on strike for the entire reference period.

 Nondurable Goods